mongodb/mongo-cxx-driver/README.md

 > **Note:** As of MongoDB 2.6.0-rc1, it is no longer possible to build the driver from the server sources: this repository is the only approved source for driver builds.

-The master branch will contain future development work on a new driver with a completely new API and implementation.
-It is a work in progress and currently should not be used.

 ## Repository Overview

 | Branch   | Stability | Development       | Purpose                                               |